 If you decide to travel into the backcountry on your own, make sure you have a detailed backcountry road map, as many remote roads do not appear on the official park map.
 Inquire at the visitor center about availability of maps.
 Backcountry roads are susceptible to washouts after storms and may close or require chains in the winter.
-Always check for current road conditions at the Furnace Creek Visitor Center or other ranger stations, or on the daily Death Valley National Park Morning Report.
+Always check for current road conditions at the Furnace Creek Visitor Center or other ranger stations.
 Backcountry camping is restricted to certain areas, so please check in at a visitor center before planning an overnight trip and fill out a backcountry camping permit.
 Remember to carry plenty of water and never rely on backcountry water sources.